devika-16r/devika-16r/README.md

  **Outside of these, you’ll probably find me:**
 -  Reading a book
--  Listening to music, watching a movie
+-  Listening to music
--  Dancing like nobody’s watching (yeahhh, all the girly stuff)
+-  Watching a movie

 Right now, I’m diving deep into fun, challenging, and interesting stuff (and not just academics).